 Now in its eleventh year, our Pro Bono programme gives you the opportunity to work with real-life clients.
 You can interview and provide written advice to a range of clients.
 We have a number of partnership programmes at local, national and international level, including Amnesty International Letter, the Innocence Project and the National Centre for Domestic Violence (NCDV).

-At The City Law School you will have the opportunity to volunteer at the City Enterprise Service - a free walk-in centre offering assistance for small businesses and technology start-ups.
+At The City Law School you will have the opportunity to volunteer at the Start Ed - a free walk-in centre offering assistance for small businesses and technology start-ups.